rougin/slytherin/UPGRADE.md

 -index.php
 ```

-From the `index.php`, paste the following code:
+Then copy the following code below to the said `index.php`:

 ``` php
 use Rougin\Slytherin\Application;